Virginia Qui Tam Attorneys

 The False Claim Act, known as Qui Tam Law or the Whistleblower statute, was originally passed in 1863 to combat rampant fraud being committed against the Union Army during the Civil War.
 The law has undergone many revisions since its enactment but its purpose remains unchanged: to protect and encourage whistleblowers.

 The term “whistleblower” refers to any individual exposing wrongdoing.
 The law makes it worthwhile for whistleblowers to report fraudulent activities by providing a financial incentive to anyone who blows the whistle on fraud.
 This, in turn, helps the government to recover money from those who commit fraud against it.
+If you have recently witnessed illegal activity by an individual or entity, please consult with Qui Tam Attorneys in VA without hesitation.
+We can walk you through the next steps.

 A Qui Tam claim is a lawsuit filed by a private party against a company or individual who has defrauded the government.
 “Qui tam” is a Latin phrase which means “he who sues on behalf of the king sues for himself as well.”
 This is a powerful weapon for private citizens to use to be protected and be rewarded for blowing the whistle on cases of fraud against the government.